jeremyBanks/database/docs/rfcs/0003-initial.md

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.
   - `.startTransaction(): Promise<sql.Transaction>`
     - Starts a nested transaction within this transaction.
-If a nested transaction is already in progress, this will block until it is closed.
+If a nested transaction is already in progress, this will wait until it is closed.
-      While a nested transaction is in progress, queries should be executed through the inner-most active transaction, not the parent transaction, or else they will block until the child transaction is closed.
+      While a nested transaction is in progress, queries should be executed through the inner-most active transaction, not the parent transaction, or else they will wait until the child transaction is closed.

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.
   - `.closed(): Promise<void>`
-    - Blocks until the transaction is closed.
+    - Waits until the transaction is closed.

-      Will not throw.
+      Will not typically throw.
 - `sql.PreparedStatement` class
   - `.query(args?: Array<BoundValue>): AsyncGenerator<Iterator<ResultValue>>`
     - Executes the query with an optional array of bound values, and